-Fasten a sacrificial Piece of board to the sub floor.
+Fasten a sacrificial Piece of board to the sub floor/joists.
 This is to check for surface damage, correct air pressure or manual hammer pressure setting, nailer tongue damage etc. before proceeding with the rest of the installation.
 Make all necessary adjustments and corrections to your nailer before installation begins.
 Once proper adjustments have been made remove and destroy this piece of board.

-Check for and identify any pipe work or electrical wiring that exists immediately beneath the sub floor surface and avoid nailing directly over such pipe work.
+Check again for, and identify on the surface of the moisture barrier paper, any pipe work or electrical wiring that exists immediately beneath the sub floor surface or cut into joists and avoid nailing directly over such pipe work.

 Begin installation of the dry laid rows, in the order that the boards were checked and dry laid, using the nailer with minimum 50mm barbed cleat nails, fastening each full length board with at least four nails, proportionally more depending of board length, Nail spacings into a solid wooden sub floor should be 200 - 250 mm apart and at least 38 mm from the ends (to avoid splitting).

-Nail spacings into joists or battens should be 400mm maximum.
+Nail spacings into joists or battens should be to suit the joist spacings which should be 400mm maximum.
 Continue nail installing all dry laid boards until the nailer cannot continue to be used.